zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/Chart.md

     ?>

 ### selectStart
-Fires when the user start to dragging the drag handle.
+Fires when the user starts modifying the axis selection.The range units are:

 #### Returns
 `\Kendo\Dataviz\UI\Chart`